Board Delegation of Responsibility

 Protection and Proper Use of Capitol Federal Property

 All directors, officers, and employees should protect Capitol Federal's property and assets and ensure their efficient and proper use.
 Theft, carelessness and waste can directly impact Capitol Federal's profitability, reputation and success.
-Knowingly permitting Capitol Federal property (including data transmitted or stored electronically and computer resources) to be damaged, lost, or used in an unauthorized manner is strictly prohibited.
+Knowingly permitting Capitol Federal property (including customer information, data transmitted or stored electronically and computer resources) to be damaged, lost, or used in an unauthorized manner is strictly prohibited.
 Directors, officers, and employees may not use corporate, bank, or other official stationery for personal purposes.

 Pre-Employment Background Checks

-All applicants for employment will be asked to authorize a complete background check; including reference checks, verification of previous employment, verification of education, verification of licensure/certification if required, review of public records, and a credit report will be obtained.
+All applicants for employment will be asked to authorize a complete background check; including reference checks, verification of previous employment, verification of education, verification of licensure/certification if required, review of public records and a credit report will be obtained.
 Applicants who refuse to authorize Capitol Federal to complete the required background check will not be eligible for employment consideration.

 All offers of employment will be contingent upon successful completion of the background check to be completed by the Federal Bureau of Investigation.
 The background check with the FBI will be initiated on the date of hire once the employee has been fingerprinted.
 In the event that an FBI background check reveals information which was not previously disclosed by the employee, Capitol Federal retains the right to terminate the individual's employment immediately.